Veregin

 Veregin is a special service area in Saskatchewan, Canada.
 It is located 50 kilometres northeast of Yorkton, and 10 km to the west of Kamsack.

-Veregin was incorporated as a village in 1912 and was named after Veregin Station (built 1908), and misspelled by the railroad when it earlier built Veregin Siding in 1904, named after Peter V. Verigin.
+Veregin was incorporated as a village in 1912 and was named after the Veregin Station (built 1908), and misspelled by the railroad when it earlier built the misspelled Veregin Siding in 1904, named after Peter V. Verigin.
 The Veregin railway station is served by Via Rail.

 History

 Veregin owes its existence to the Doukhobors, in the middle of whose 1899 block settlement, known as the South Doukobor Colony its future site happened to be, and the Canadian Northern Railway, whose new line (between Kamsack and Canora) crossed the reserve in 1904.
 The site of the future village of Veregin — which also happened to be the closest point where the new rail line came to the village of Otradnoye (some 10 km north of Veregin) where the residence and headquarters of the Doukhobor leader, Peter Verigin was at the time — was chosen as the place for the railway station to serve the Doukhobor reserve.

 The new station, originally known as Veregin Siding, and since 1908 as Veregin station, was named after Peter Verigin.